-Submissions on the consultation paper were due by 17 April 2025.
+Submissions on the consultation paper are due by 17 April 2025.
 The AEMC will publish a draft determination on 26 June 2025.

-Rule name ECGS Reliability standard and associated settings Proponent Energy Senior Officials, Victorian Minister for Energy and Resources Key dates Initiation date: 20 March 2025 Deadline for submissions: Deadline passed (17 April 2025) Stage Preparation of draft determination
+Rule name ECGS Reliability standard and associated settings Proponent Energy Senior Officials, Victorian Minister for Energy and Resources Key dates Initiation date: 20 March 2025 Deadline for submissions: 17 April 2025 Stage Initiation